Kubernetes Cluster Guide¶

 The high-level functional overview of StarlingX Kubernetes is shown in the figure below:

 - Hardened Linux

 A CentOS Linux Kernel and OS, tuned for performance and maintained with security CVE patches.

 - Variety of open-source software supporting StarlingX and/or Kubernetes

-Includes packages such as Apache, Ceph, PostgreSql, Etcd, IPMI, and TPM, as well as some services from OpenStack such as Horizon, Keystone, and Barbican.
+Includes packages such as Apache, Ceph, PostgreSql, Etcd, and IPMI, as well as some services from OpenStack such as Horizon, Keystone, and Barbican.